-Hospitality & Hotel Management 2 2 Credits Gr.
-11, 12 Course: 5481-5487 Students will continue to build upon the knowledge and skills obtained from year one.
+Students will continue to build upon the knowledge and skills obtained from year one.
 It is during their second year that students will advance into careers in hospitality and hotel management.
 Through a partnership with the Crowne Plaza, students will play a role in the hotel's strategic planning and participate in a career rotation through six departments.
 National certification in Certified Hospitality & Tourism Management Professional (CHTMP) is available to students who complete this program.
-Students must receive a passing grade of 70% or higher r on the third pa arty, national HTMP Ye ar 1 and HTMP Year 2 final exams, provided by the American Hotel & Lodging Education onal Institute.
-T hey must also success fully complete a 100- hour, on-site internship in the hospitality and tourism field.
+Students must receive a passing grade of 70% or higher on the third party, national HTMP Year 1 and HTMP Year 2 final exams, provided by the American Hotel & Lodging Educational Institute.
+They must also successfully complete a 100-hour, on-site internship in the hospitality and tourism field.

 Note: College credit may be available.
 Course is offered at Nashua High North.
 South students must travel.
 Prerequisite: Hospitality & Hotel Management 1 and NTC Director approval.

-Human Relations 1 Credit Gr.
+Human Balatians 1 Cuadit C= 10 11 12 Courses F101 F107 Human Relations 1 Credit Gr.
 10, 11, 12 Course: 5191-5197